-Manuscripts that are found suitable for publication in the Journal of Arthroscopic Surgery and Sports Medicine are sent for blind review.
+Manuscripts submitted for publication in the Journal of Arthroscopic Surgery and Sports Medicine are sent for blind review.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author.
-The author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised manuscript version.
 This process is repeated until reviewers and editors are satisfied with the manuscript.

 The manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.

 The manuscript should be written in American English.
 The author should write the full term for each abbreviation at its first use in the title, abstract, keywords and text separately unless the abbreviation is a standard unit of measure.
 The use of acronyms and abbreviations must be kept to a minimum.
 When used, they are defined at first mention, followed by the acronym or abbreviation in parentheses.
 If a brand name is cited, supply the manufacturer’s name and address (city, state, and country).
 Manuscripts will be altered to meet the style guidelines of the Journal of Arthroscopic Surgery and Sports Medicine.
 The authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
 Headings and titles must be in sentence case and not in Capitals.